dayanaAra23/QAShots/QAShots/replacingIneficientSuite/README.md

 ---

- **Automation is not about numbers—it’s about impact**.
+ **🚀Automation is not about numbers—it’s about impact**.
 A thousand tests that nobody trusts are worth less than a hundred that give the team confidence to ship.

 ---